spo0ds/Deep-Dive-into-DEFI/Day65/Day65.md

 ```solidity
 require(either(both(dart <= 0, dink >= 0), wish(u, msg.sender)), "Vat/not-allowed-u");
 ```
+More unsafe is more dai to the same amount of collateral which is some sort of measure of collateral ratio.Someone could repay our debt and make it less risky without any sort of approvals but if they're borrowing and making in more risky then they need approval.

 Change in debt should be <=0 and change in collateral should be >=0.